 If you’ve ever thought Homemade Cream Cheese was too difficult to make, this post is here to prove you wrong.
 Homemade Cream Cheese is fluffy, fresh and so utterly delicious.

-So naturally, cream cheese is also very important to me.
+Naturally, cream cheese is also very important to me.
 I’ve been wanting to make homemade cream cheese 4evrrrrr.
-I’m so glad I finally bought da stuff and decided to do it.
-It definitely took me a few times to get it exactly right.
-I ended up buying this vegetable rennet.
+I’m so glad I finally got brave and decided to do it.
+It definitely took me a few times to get exactly right.

 One thing I’m SUPER excited about is what I’m doing with the leftover whey.
-Be sure to save it.
-We’re gonna put it in something delicious.
+Be sure to save it, use it in place of buttermilk in biscuits or pancakes!